AdithyaK47/GCP/Track 1/Notes2.md

 Users do not install applications on their local devices.
 Instead, the applications reside on a remote cloud network accessed through the web or an API.
 Through the application, users can store and analyze data and collaborate on projects.

+Cloud deployment refers to the enablement of SaaS (software as a service), PaaS (platform as a service) or IaaS (infrastructure as a service) solutions that may be accessed on demand by end users or consumers.

+Cloud deployment includes all of the required installation and configuration steps that must be implemented before user provisioning can occur.

 A cloud deployment model refers to the type of cloud computing architecture a cloud solution will be implemented on.
 There are four main types: public, private, hybrid and community clouds.